AllenInstitute/scrattch/README.md

 ### Level of Support

 We are planning on occasional updating this tool with no fixed schedule.
 Community involvement is encouraged through both issues and pull requests.
+We encourge community involvement in child packages directly, rather than through the `scrattch` umbrella package, when appropriate.